 Important things to remember

-- If you are taking upadacitinib and plan to become pregnant you must discuss the timing with your doctor.
+- If you are taking upadacitinib and plan to become pregnant, you must discuss the timing with your rheumatologist

 What is accessible design?